luke-h1/pulse/roadmap.md

   * use ids instead of slugs ✅
   * sort prisma mock ✅
   * sort logging for server - need to log execution time, request logging etc.
-  * use https://github.com/CarterGrimmeisen/zod-prisma to build brand new validation package
+  * use https://github.com/CarterGrimmeisen/zod-prisma to build brand new validation package and not handroll own in each package
 FE:
   * Custom package for GQL type generation ✅
   * Create Github OAUTH app for auth locally ✅